Board game enthusiast Jānis' TOP 10

 "In the Hall of the Mountain King" sat unplayed on my game shelf for more than a year and a half.
 I couldn't quite find the motivation to learn the rules, but once I got over that, it was clear that this game was definitely worth a try.

-Mechanics such as resource management, placement of polyomino (tetra-shaped) fields, pick-up and deliver are mixed in one game, which may seem incongruous at first, but they are not.
+Mechanics such as resource management, placing polyomino (tetra-shaped) squares, pick-up and deliver are mixed in one game , which may seem incompatible at first, but they are not.

 During their turn, players either add a new polyomino to their tunnel system or hire a new troll.
-Polyomino squares come in different sizes and prices, but more important is how to fit them better on the map, because the mountains have hidden resources and statues that players want to discover, but also more difficult places to maneuver around.
+Polyomino squares come in different sizes and prices, but more important is how to map them better, because mountains have hidden resources and statues that players want to discover, but there are also more difficult places to maneuver around.

 The most interesting part is precisely the attraction of trolls, because players form a pyramid of them, and each time a new troll card is added to it, they receive a resource from the new card and everyone below it.